 “Imagine if only 20 percent of people who owned vehicles received maintenance on them.
 There would be a lot of broken vehicles.
 A heating and cooling system can run around 2,000 hours annually, and if you figure it’s operating at the equivalent of 30 miles per hour, that means you put 60,000 miles yearly on your system in between maintenance.”

-Smith also notes that the process is similar to auto maintenance.
+Smith also notes that the process is similar to car maintenance.
 “Just as an auto mechanic would explain to the owner that their vehicle needs regular tune-ups and oil changes.
 There is no difference.
 Mechanical products need maintenance or they will malfunction and have smaller lifespans.”

-So just because your system was working fine last season doesn’t mean it can skip its yearly tune-up.
+So just because your heating and air conditioning equipment was working fine last season doesn’t mean it doesn’t need its yearly tune-up.
 The real matter is it needs maintenance now, and yearly prior to the peak heating and peak cooling season.
-Atmostemp Service Experts Heating & Air Conditioning’s fall promotion is taking place right now and you can save on a heating Precision tune-ups by calling 856-310-4824 today.
+Atmostemp Service Experts’s fall promotion is taking place right now and you can save on a heating Precision tune-ups by calling 856-310-4824 today.